 How I’d actually use this on a new-build

-New-build pencils differently from gut rehab.
+New-build pencils differently from a gut rehab.
 On a gut, the cost surprises hide behind walls.
 On a new-build, the cost surprises hide in the dirt.
 I run this calc twice: once before I make an offer on the lot (lot price + this output should fit comfortably inside ARV minus 20% for new-build profit margin), and once after the soils report comes back.
 The soils report is what tells you whether the foundation line is honest.
 If the borings come back with poor bearing capacity or expansive clay, override the foundation line up by 30–50% before re-running the math.

 The owner-builder toggle is the question that gets asked most on new-build.
 The math says “save the GC markup,” but the calendar tells the truer story.
 Census 2024 puts the slowdown at 1.26x — three extra months on a new single-family build, or about 90 days of extra construction-loan interest at residential rates.
 On a $400K loan at 8.5%, that’s roughly $8,500 in extra interest before you save a single dollar on markup.
-The cost calc shows the dollar gap between GC and OB; the timeline calc next door shows the calendar gap.
+The cost calc shows the dollar gap between GC and OB; the construction timeline calculator shows the calendar gap.
 Run both before deciding.

 On Chicago-metro new-builds I’ve walked, the lines that consistently surprise are site-prep (utility taps that turn out to be 80 feet from where the architect drew them, curb cuts that require a separate permit), foundation (rolling lots where the surveyor’s elevations and the engineer’s footing schedule don’t agree until concrete is being poured), and kitchen-bath finishes (counter-fab is a hard 2-week lead time regardless of how fast the install crew moves — order cabinets the day permits clear or eat the lead time at the wrong end of the project).
 The operator notes on those three lines reflect exactly that pattern.